balena-io-modules/node-ext2fs/README.md

 The code above isn't very practical as it requires a new level of indentation for each call.
 Let's simplify it using promises.

-You can use `ext2fs.mountDisposer` with `Promise.using` so you the filesystem is umounted automatically when you're done using it.
+You can use `ext2fs.mountDisposer` with `Promise.using` so the filesystem is umounted automatically when you're done using it.

 ```javascript